sabaakhvlediani1/User-Card-App/README.md

 ## About

-The Link in Bio App allows users to create a customizable link page where you can add and manage various links.
+The User Card App allows users to create a customizable link page where you can add and manage various links.
 It includes a modal component for adding new links dynamically.

 ## Screenshots
 ![Screenshot 2024-07-02 135619](https://github.com/sabaakhvlediani1/Link-in-Bio/assets/74502365/990127e6-34b8-44d4-aa85-cd9f58ae4d1f)